pykale/pykale/examples/landmark_uncertainty/README.md

 #### `DATASET.NUM_FOLDS`

-The number of cross-validation folds to analyse.
+The number of cross-validation folds to analyze.
 If no cross-validaiton, set to 1.

 Default:
 `_C.DATASET.NUM_FOLDS = 8`